gabrielsoltz/metahub/README.md

 ### Environment

-Evaluate the environment of the affected resource.
+**Environment** evaluates the environment defined for the affected resource.
 Supported environments are `production`, `staging`, `development`.
 MetaHub evaluates the environment based on the tags of the affected resource.
-You can define your tagging strategy in the configuration file (See [Customizing Configuration]
+You can define your own tagging strategy in the configuration file (See [Customizing Configuration](#customizing-configuration)).
-(#customizing-configuration)).

 | **Possible Statuses** | **Description** |
 | --------------------- | --------------- |